 Recordings at Risk is a national regranting program administered by CLIR to support the preservation of rare and unique audio and audiovisual content of high scholarly value through digital reformatting.
-Generously funded by The Andrew W. Mellon Foundation, the program will run four competitions from January 2017 to September 2018 and will award a total of $2.3 million.
+Generously funded by The Andrew W. Mellon Foundation, the program will run five competitions from January 2017 to April 2019 and will award a total of $2.3 million.
 Awards from the open competitions range from $10,000 to $50,000 and cover costs of preservation reformatting for audio and/or audiovisual content by qualified external service providers.

 Recordings at Risk encourages professionals who may be constrained by limited resources and/or technical expertise to take action against the threats of degradation and obsolescence.
 The program aims to help institutions identify priorities and develop practical strategies for digital reformatting, build relationships with partners, and raise awareness of best practices.

 The program occasionally sends announcements and news about this program and the Digitizing Hidden Collections program by e-mail; if you would like to be added to our distribution list, please click here.

 The potential scholarly and public impact of the proposed project

 The urgency of undertaking the reformatting to avoid risk of loss

 The viability of applicants’ plans for long-term preservation